-Base salaries and salary ranges for the Company's executive officers are established using market-competitive information provided by Hay, the independent consulting firm retained by the Compensation Committee for this purpose.
-In 2008, the Compensation Committee retained Hay to provide advice on market base salary and bonus information for its senior executives, including the CEO and the other Named Executive Officers.
+Base salaries and salary ranges for all of the Company's executive officers are established using market-competitive information provided by Hay, the independent consulting firm retained by the Compensation Committee for this purpose.
+The Compensation Committee has also retained Hay to provide advice on market base salary and bonus information for its senior executives, including the CEO and the other Named Executive Officers.
 Market information is updated annually and salaries are reviewed annually.
 The mid-point for salary ranges is set at the median of the marketplace.
-The primary source for market information is the Hay Forest Industry Survey.
-For the CEO's position, additional market data using a selected group of Resource/Heavy Industry companies was also used as a source.
-The analysis of this peer group is "point adjusted," and takes into account, and arithmetically adjusts for, size/complexity differences between the companies.
+The primary source for market information is the Hay Forest Industry Survey (FIS).
+The companies included in the peer group market data are AV Nackawic Inc., Ainsworth Engineered Canada L.P., Alberta-Pacific Forest Industries Inc., Daishowa-Marubeni International Ltd., International Forest Products Limited, Minas Basin Pulp & Power Co.
+Ltd., Northern Pulp Nova Scotia Corp., Tembec Inc., TimberWest Forest Corp., Tolko Industries Ltd., Twin Rivers Paper Company, West Fraser Timber Co.
+Ltd. and Zellstoff Celgar Partnership Limited.
+The FIS data has been "point adjusted" and takes into account, and arithmetically adjusts for, size/complexity differences between the companies.
 The Compensation Committee has sole responsibility for recommending for approval by the Board the compensation of the CEO.